jennguyen1/sequence_alignment_visualization/README.md

 ## Quick Summary

 This R Shiny application visualizes the Smith-Waterman/Needleman-Wunsch sequence alignment algorithm.
 These algorithms are used to align two sequences.
 It is commonly used to match DNA sequences.
 This is the R implementation of a [project I did for Bioinformatics 576](https://github.com/jennguyen1/bioinformatics_576/tree/master/gene_alignment) (originally in Python).
-A detailed description of the algorithm is available in instructions tab of the app.
+A detailed description of the algorithm is available in information tab of the app.

 ![screenshot of display 1](images/app_screenshot1.jpg)